 How Can You Become More Compassionate as an Individual

-There are numerous benefits of being compassionate, far more than we have listed here.
-In order to capitalize on these, you will need to become a more rounded and compassionate individual, however, and the good news is that compassion can be learned and honed through training techniques such as meditation.
+There are considerably more advantages to being empathetic than we have listed here.
+However, in order to benefit from this, you must first become a more well-rounded and compassionate individual.
+The good news is that compassion can be learned and perfected through training techniques such as meditation.

 But what are the core elements of this, and what practical steps can you take to become a more compassionate individual?
 Let’s take a look: